111ZU1017/AI-Chatbot-for-Club-Recommendations-at-NCCU/README.md

 ### Chen, Tzu-Jung (Laura) – Project Manager

-* Collected and organized data from Excel and PDF sources.
+* Collected and organized data from NCCU club directory onto Excel.
 * Oversaw and co-led overall project planning and task delegation.
-* Wrote and compiled the final project paper, ensuring coherence and alignment with objectives.
+* Wrote and compiled the final project paper and README, ensuring coherence and alignment with objectives.

 ### Pawarun Pungton (Penny) – Coder, Project Manager